GMBog/Recursive-Models/README.md

-# Structural Equation Models (SEM) in Animal Breeding and Genetics
+# Recursive Models in Animal Breeding and Genetics

 Structural Equation Models (SEM), also known as Recursive Models (RM), are powerful tools in Animal Breeding and Genetics.
 Introduced to the field by **Prof. Daniel Gianola**, SEMs have been widely used to explore relationships between traits across various species.